jinyaoMa/cms-diy/README.md

 # cms-diy
- try to by a NAS-like CMS
+ try to be a NAS-like CMS